 - Frigidaire Model: FHPC082AC1 or FHPC102AC1

-Instructions for requesting permission to bring your own air conditioner will be available at My UW Housing after July 1st, 2023.
+Instructions for requesting permission to bring your own air conditioner are available in My UW Housing.

 Health/Immunization Form